Secondary Math Pathways

 - How were the pathways created?

-- What happens if my kid doesn’t do well in the Algebra 1 with Math 8 compacted course?
+- What happens if my student doesn’t do well in the Algebra 1 with Math 8 compacted course?

-- How does my kid get into the Algebra 1 with Math 8 compacted course?
+- How does my student get into the Algebra 1 with Math 8 compacted course?

-- How does my kid get into the Algebra 2 with Precalculus and Trigonometry course?
+- How does my student get into the Algebra 2 with Precalculus and Trigonometry course?

 - Who takes each pathway?